Identity Propagation in Microservices: Securing Non-Human Identities

 In this scenario, a lack of identity propagation between the Inventory, Shipping, and Billing services makes the system vulnerable to unauthorized modifications.

 Furthermore, improper identity propagation can lead to compliance violations.
-Regulations like GDPR require organizations to track and control access to personal data.
+Regulations like gdpr require organizations to track and control access to personal data.
 Without proper identity propagation, it becomes nearly impossible to demonstrate compliance and avoid hefty fines.

 To address these risks, organizations must implement robust identity propagation strategies.
-As Authentication in microservices can have three meanings for end-users, microservices connecting to other microservices, and external services connecting to your microservices via API, it's crucial to choose the right approach.
+As authentication in microservices can have three meanings for end-users, microservices connecting to other microservices, and external services connecting to your microservices via api, it's crucial to choose the right approach.

 In the upcoming sections, we'll explore common identity propagation strategies for non-human identities and delve into best practices for securing your microservices.